 Are you scanning the terrain for games like Mario?
-Well, we’ve heard your plea and brought forth a list of the best titles that incorporate similar gameplay elements and familiar genres such as platforming and adventure.
+Well, we’ve heard your plea and brought forth a list of the best games that incorporate similar gameplay elements and familiar genres such as platforming and adventure.
 The delights etched below will certainly tug at the heartstrings of any fan looking for options that shine with hints of Mario madness.

 1 – Giana Sisters:

 Giana Sisters probably fills that void created by the absence of official Mario games on iTunes.
-The title is a blast from the past as it brings back that beloved 80’s charm we all know and love.
+The game is a blast from the past as it brings back that beloved 80’s charm we all know and love.

 Those in favor of the classics can avail of 32 retro levels as well as try their hand at 80 new ones.
-Claiming to leave a few retro enthusiasts teary-eyed, this iPhone, iPod touch and iPad game also incorporates 2 controls namely, touch and classic.
+Claiming to leave a few retro enthusiasts teary-eyed, this iPhone, iPod touch and iPad game also incorporate 2 controls namely, touch and classic.